Food in black plastic food containers

 Have you read the recent headlines about black plastics?
 There are so many that I'll share a few since the headlines are informative:

-This article teaches you what you should know about toxic chemicals in black plastic kitchen utensils and food containers, health risks of black plastic containers and utensils, substitutes for toxic kitchen utensils, and how to identify chemical-free food containers.
+In this article, you'll learn about the dangers of toxic chemicals in black plastic kitchen utensils and food containers, health risks of black plastic containers and utensils, substitutes for toxic kitchen utensils, and how to identify chemical-free food containers.

 Why are black plastics particularly toxic?